Tah Tien

-Tah Tien (ท่าเตียน, [tʰâː tīa̯n]) is a 35mm Thai kaiju film released in 1973 directed by and featuring special effects from Sompote Saengduenchai (a.k.a.
-Sompote Sands).
+Tah Tien (ท่าเตียน, [tʰâː tīa̯n]) is a 35mm Thai kaiju film released in 1973 directed by and featuring special effects from Sompote Saengduenchai (aka Sompote Sands).

 Synopsis

 Chaba is a magic giant toad in beautiful woman form, she is the daughter of a Queen of Naga who spawns on the human world.
 She lived alone with an old man in the jungle.
 One day, a young Bangkok man named Narent came to the jungle to study natural science and zoology.
 He must adventure with many beasts, including primeval creatures and flash flood.
 Finally, he meets Chaba.

 He invited Chaba to visit in Bangkok.
-With her mischievousness, she made the giant temple guard both met, feuding and fighting fiercely at the midstream of Chao Phraya river which place is now known as "Tah Tien".
+With her mischievousness, she made the giant temple guard both met, feuding and fighting fiercely at the midstream of Chao Phraya river, where it is now referred to as "Tah Tien".